-ML (Matt) Cavanaugh (CV available here) is a US Army Strategist currently on assignment at United States Army Space and Missile Defense Command at Peterson Air Force Base in Colorado.
-His most recent previous duty was as US Second Infantry Division’s lead war planner in Korea for one year, and before that, an Assistant Professor at the US Military Academy at West Point, New York.
+ML (Matt) Cavanaugh (CV available here) is a US Army Strategist currently on sabbatical at the US Air Force Academy.
+His most recent previous duty was at United States Army Space and Missile Defense Command at Peterson Air Force Base in Colorado.
+Prior to Colorado, he was lead war planner in Korea at US Second Infantry Division for one year, and before that, an Assistant Professor at the US Military Academy at West Point, New York.
 Under Matt’s leadership, his military strategy course was recognized across the Academy as uniquely valuable to cadets; he was selected as the 2014 winner of the Apgar Award for Excellence in Teaching from eleven nominees drawn from a body of 600-plus Academy instructors.
 He also received “Teacher of the Year” honors in the Defense & Strategic Studies Program.
-In 2015, Matt became the youngest ever recipient of the Order of Saint Gabriel the Archangel, a professional honor bestowed by the US Military Strategists Association.
+In 2015, Matt was the youngest recipient of the Order of Saint Gabriel the Archangel, a professional honor bestowed by the US Military Strategists Association (now known as the Army Strategists Association).

 Prior to teaching at West Point, Matt was a Strategic Planner at the Pentagon, serving in the Department of the Army’s Readiness Division (2009-2010).
 He has also served in a critical staff role as an Operations Watch Officer for US Strategic Command (Missile Defense) at Schriever Air Force Base, Colorado (2006-2007).